osafi/arch-pkg-builder/README.md

 # arch-pkg-builder

-Docker container for building ArchLinux packages based on the `base/devel` image.
+Docker container for building ArchLinux packages

-Changes from `base/devel` image:
+Based on the `base/devel` image with the following changes:
  - `builder` user with sudo privileges
  - `aurutils` package installed
  - Python w/ PyGithub library